 Wrong bus, train delay, missed connection…. sure all these conditions will test your patience at some point or another while traveling, but if you really want to become a guru in the patience department, spend a week trying to hitchhike any significant distance.
 Standing by the side of the road trying to flag down a ride can be tedious at best.
 The hours of watching cars pass by will test your patience – this is a good thing!

 Technology has created a society of instant gratification.
-The speed and accessibility of the internet has turned us into impatient, unsocial drones.
+The speed and accessibility of the internet have turned us into impatient, unsocial drones.
 Hitchhiking forces you to live in the moment, be patient and deal with your surroundings.

 Unlike a bus or train, you will have no say in the route or the schedule to get to your destination.
 This teaches you to be flexible and go with the flow.
 Say you’re in Los Angeles and you want to get to Seattle – one driver might be able to get you as far as Santa Barbara.
 Do you take that ride or wait for another.
 That flexibility is in your hands.

 You never know what will happen next.
-The driver, the route taken, the progress of the day.
+The driver, the route taken, and the progress of the day.
 When you are hitchhiking you can never be sure where you might end up so you’re going to see places that are most certainly off the beaten track.
 Quite often the driver turns out to be your own tour guide, pointing out landmarks along the way.
 The best part, you will have the opportunity to meet lots of locals and always have a good story to tell at the end of the day.

 The success of a hitchhiker is entirely based on others.
 Trust is the foundation of it, for both the hitchhiker and the driver.
 The more people you meet, the more you will hone your instincts on reading people.
 You will start to learn how different people react to different situations, sometimes stressful ones.
 This perception is a great trait to have and can translate easily into your daily life.